-AGCS SE's total reserve risk as of December 31, 2023 was \in 904,300 thousand.
-This represents an increase of \in 92,375 thousand, or 11% compared to 2022.
-The main reasons were the annual update of the model parameters and lower discounting due to the changed market environment.
+AGCS SE's total reserve risk as of December 31, 2024 was € 886,829 thousand.
+Compared to 2023, this represents a decrease of € -17,472 thousand or -2%.
+This was mainly due to the annual update of model parameters.

 The reserve risk is estimated on the basis of observed claims settlement using mathematical methods consistent with those used for best-estimate reserving.
 This relates to losses that could occur over the next 12 months.